September 20-22, 2021 | Washington, D.C.

-New this year, attendees will have the opportunity to not only engage with your Representatives and Senators, but also to participate in additional congressional visits with elected leaders from around the country.
-Gain insight into what other congressional members are saying about the issues impacting our supply chain, allowing us to deliver a diverse and unified voice of produce industry champions on Capitol Hill.
+This past September, 2020, attendees participated in congressional visits with elected leaders from around the country, gaining insight into what congressional members are saying about the issues impacting our supply chain, allowing us to deliver a diverse and unified voice of produce industry champions on Capitol Hill.

-Download our reference guide to review the essentials of the key issues we’ll advocate for during our Virtual March on Capitol Hill.
+Download our reference guide to review the essentials of the key 2020 issues.

 Since March, most of our attention has been on recovery and stimulus programs to address the impact of the COVID-19 pandemic on our industry.
 This September, Congress will again be negotiating a COVID 4 package, blending the House of Representatives’ passed $3 trillion HEROES Act and Majority Leader McConnell’s $1 trillion HEALS Act.
 With that backdrop, our primary focus for the United Fresh Washington Conference will consist of three topics: